ECE 757 Fall 2009 Homework 1 // Due in Lecture Wed Feb 18, 2009

 your executable.

-Note: The existing code makes a call to the library call random.
+Note: The existing code makes a call to the library call rand.

 This function is not thread safe.
 You should replace this with a call to